Legal name change

 Call to confirm: 401-274-4400

-• Please note: as of April 2021, the Attorney General’s Office is operating with a “virtual line” for in-person visitors due to COVID-19.
+Please note: the Attorney General’s Office operates with a “virtual line” for in-person visitors.
 Upon arrival, register online to reserve your place in the virtual line.
 There are signs in the parking lot with the check-in website.
 Please do not enter the lobby until notified by text message.
 Registration is from 8:30am to 4:15pm.
 Individuals without mobile access to the internet should call 401-274-4400 and select option 2.

 By mail:

-• Fill in the lines for Name, Maiden Name, Date of Birth, and all other blanks in the paragraph.
+Fill in the lines for Name, Maiden Name / other names used, Date of Birth, and all other blanks in the paragraph.

-• Make a photo copy of a government-issued photo ID.
-This can be a valid state-issued driver’s license or ID card, or a valid U.S. passport.
+Make a color photocopy of a government-issued photo ID.
+This can be a valid state-issued driver’s license, ID card, or U.S. passport (must be valid, not expired).

 Rhode Island Office of the Attorney General